Sometimes, I wish I were a cow on Hawaii. Particularly in Waimea, here in the northern interior of the Big Island.

 At the time, ranching was the economic backbone of much of the mainland United States.

 Waimea is Hawaii’s ranching center.
 Around here, tanned beach boys in pretty flower-print surfing shorts are still an exception today.
-The cowboy tradition started around the year 1800 in these tropical highlands, some 50 years ahead of the first lasso being uncoiled in the Wild West — a fact that many Waimeans like to point out, proudly and frequently.
+The cowboy tradition started around the year 1830 in these tropical highlands, many years ahead of the first lasso being uncoiled in the Wild West — a fact that many Waimeans like to point out, proudly and frequently.

 The friendly people of this sleepy town prefer riding on horseback to riding a wave and, instead of flip flops, they wear cowboy boots.